Are personal trainer roles intriguing to you?

 Personal trainers working independently or in private studios have much greater income potential.

-This rate is typically between $35.00 – $65.00 or more per session.
+We’ve seen private studio rates between $35.00 – $65.00 or more per session.

 However, your salary in a private studio depends entirely on whether you are an employee, an independent contractor, or a rent-by-the-hour trainer.